The Best Pickleball Strategies

 Here, we will discuss the skills required at each skill level, so that you can know what to work on when trying to upgrade your skill level.
 The categories are based on the official USAPA assessment sheets and are used by local rating committees to rate players, or by players themselves, when practicing.

-Pickleball is played on a standard Badminton court; the ball is served diagonally- starting with the right-hand service-square, and points can only be scored by the serving side.
-Pickleball can be played by singles or doubles, and the server continues to serve while alternating between service courts before he/she faults.
+Pickleball is played on a standard badminton court.
+The ball is served diagonally, starting with the right-hand service-square, and points can only be scored by the serving side.
+The game can be played by singles or doubles, and the server continues to serve while alternating between service courts before he/she faults.
 The serving team is determined by a coin toss.

 Serves are to be made diagonally, and start in the right-hand service-square, while alternating for each serve.
 The serve must clear the non-volley zone and net, landing on the diagonal square.
 Serves must be done underhand and below the waist, while the server’s feet must be behind the backline while serving.